marcelodavidp/PortafolioData/README.md

 Understand how many players are in the business, what their authority is, their technical level, and how they are involved in the data field.

-### In the understanding business cases phase:

-I used 2 great tools:
+### Finally, during the phase of understanding business cases, I used 2 great tools:

       ### User journey:
 Understand how final users are involved with the project, at what part of their journey it will insert, and what other tools or processes they have.